Department of Criminal Justice Administration FAQs

 For a minor in Criminal Justice, who do I see for advising?

-Answer: We do not assign minor advisors.
-Therefore, you can meet with any of our full-time faculty members for minor advising.
+We do not assign minor advisors.
+Therefore, you can meet with a college advisors or a full-time faculty member for minor advising.

 Questions about Student Forms